Before paying or admitting anything, identify the collector, compare the debt to your records, and use validation and dispute rights in writing.

 Take proactive steps to rebuild your credit history.

-- •Keep existing accounts in good standing.
+- a.
+Keep existing accounts in good standing.